 These Ministries, run under the direction of Venerable Emeritus Anne Ranse OAM RN, serve to carry out our Parish Mission Statement: To grow in Christ together, to equip for service, to care for all.

 If you, or someone you know, would like to participate in any of our programs, please email email@example.com

-Due to the COVID-19 emergency, we have moved all our public activities to digital platforms.
+As COVID-19 restrictions ease, we have resumed many of our public activities.
 For more information about how this affects Holistic Care Nursing Ministries, click ‘learn more’.